Investing

 FDI in Figures

 UNCTAD estimates that FDI flows into Georgia will grow moderately in the coming years, supported by rising commodity prices and stronger economic growth.
 To attract investors, the country offers many tax and legislative advantages.
-The Georgian economy has been almost fully liberalised and currently offers an attractive economic climate for investment.
+The Georgian economy has been almost fully liberalized and currently offers an attractive economic climate for investment.
 Georgia does not have specific mechanisms in place for FDI as governmental reviews of investment projects can be requested on an ad hoc basis.
 Furthermore, the national law guarantees the investors’ right to convert and repatriate income after payment of all due taxes.
 Overall, business and investment conditions are sound and open-market policies are maintained along with low tax rates; however, there is an increasing lack of confidence in the judicial sector.
 Corruption, historically very present in the intermediate levels, has been largely eradicated - a major obstacle to attracting FDI.
-According to Transparency International, Georgia currently ranks 41st out of 180 economies on the 2022 Corruption Perception Index and 35th out of 176 in the 2023 Index of Economic Freedom.
+According to Transparency International, Georgia currently ranks 49th out of 180 economies on the 2023 Corruption Perception Index, as well as 65th among the 132 on the Global Innovation Index 2023 and 32nd out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022